karimpsi22/Cosmo/README.md

-# Cosmo
+# Cosmo codes

-Only homeworks in python feel free to take any code. :D
+Some codes homeworks from my cosmology expertise in python.
+Please feel free to take any code!
+If there is any mistake please let me know :-)